-Louise has works with six 'scenographic' principles based on the concept of the feminine (material) sublime and developed through a close study of Dorothy Wordsworth and her female comtemporaries approach to, and way, of engaging with landscape.
-Their ‘mode’ can, she suggests, be understood and analysed through the concept of the feminine sublime and offers a counterpoint to the ‘masculine’ or ‘transcendent sublime’, which was dominant in the Early Romantic period in which she, and some of her female contemporaries who also informed the principles, were writing.
+I work with seven 'scenographic' principles developed through her practice and a close study of Dorothy Wordsworth and her female comtemporaries approach to, and way, of engaging with landscape.
+Their ‘mode’ can, I suggests, be understood and analysed through the concept of the feminine 'material' sublime and offers a counterpoint to the ‘masculine’ or ‘transcendent sublime’, which was dominant in the Early Romantic period in which she, and some of her female contemporaries who also informed the principles, were writing.

-Louise regularly presents her practice and research at conferences and symposiums as well as in the press, media and on radio broadcasts.
-She is a member of the advisory board for the research project Performing Landscapes: Mountains led by Joanthan Pitches at Leeds University.
+I regularly talk about and present my practice and research at conferences and symposiums as well as in the press, media and on radio broadcasts.